Steel's Programme: Evidential Framework, the Core and Ultimate-L: Concluding Remarks and Ways Forward

 As we have seen, Woodin's Argument, for instance, provides us with alternative resources to solve the issue of what counts as a `preferred' universe.
 Now, one could conjecture that it will turn out to be inevitable to resort to this kind of arguments to meet the Core Universist's requirements.

 In the paper, we have also addressed and, by our lights, made more transparent, several features, both mathematical and philosophical, of $\mathsf{MV}$: in particular, the proof of the existence of the core, its persistent indeterminacy over different choices of $T$ for $\mathsf{MV}_T$, the mathematics of Ultimate-$L$ and $\mathsf{MV}$, the justifiability and role of LCs.
 Now, further mathematical work is, already at this stage, needed in order to further assess $\mathsf{MV}$'s hypotheses.
-Any (incomplete) description of such work should, at least, include the following items:
+In particular, ideally, much more should be known about:

 \begin{itemize} \item The status of the Ultimate-$L$ Conjecture

 \item The prospects of a unified account of LCs

 \item A better understanding of the notion of `canonicity' with respect to (alternative) models of set theory \end{itemize}